 - Lower stockouts and higher customer satisfaction

-- More efficient reverse logistics and cash velocity
+- Faster cash velocity through efficient reverse logistics

 In other words, festive preparedness compounds into competitive advantage.